 Cost of groceries in Brisbane

-Well-known supermarket chains like Coles and Woolworths generally offer more affordable options, while smaller convenience stores and speciality shops may have higher prices.
-Buying fresh produce from local farmers' markets can also be a cost-effective and enjoyable shopping experience.
+Well-known supermarket chains like Coles and Woolworths generally offer more affordable options, while smaller convenience stores and speciality shops usually have higher prices.
+Buying fresh produce from local farmers’ markets can also be a cost-effective and enjoyable shopping experience.

 Cost of entertainment and eating out in Brisbane